thirdgen88/ignition-docker/docs/README.md

 If you wish to overwrite a built-in module with one from the bind-mount path, declare an environment variable `GATEWAY_MODULE_RELINK=true`.
 This will cause the built-in module to be removed and the new one linked in its place prior to gateway startup.

+**UPDATE:** As of 8.1.x, third-party modules will not be available on the _first_ launch of a fresh gateway (subsequent restarts will work just fine).
+This is due to the internal database not being created yet.
+Use of a pre-configured gateway backup (even an empty one) bind-mounted to `/restore.gwbk` is recommended if you need to have full module functionality on first-launch.

 ## How to integrate third party JDBC drivers

 _New with latest 7.9.13 and 8.0.7 images as of 2020-01-25!_